mattyoung101/tamara/papers/proposal/proposal.typ

 using relatively high level circuit primitives (AND gates, NOT gates, etc) instead of vendor-specific FPGA primitives like LUTs.
 This presents a serious issue, and the solution is not immediately clear as of the time of writing.
 The best solution is likely either going to be modifying the synthesis scripts, or patching Yosys to add an option to skip the `opt` passes if requested.
+One other, more complicated solution is to actually synthesise the voters directly to vendor-specific FPGA primitives, and then insert those directly into the post-synthesis netlist.
+This will be implemented if time permits.

 // TODO format this a bit better, bold the opt call
 #figure(